zafersn/MaaxBoard-avnet/yocto-build-image-with-configured-wifi-for-auto-connection.md

 # Build a yocto image with configured wifi/scripts for auto connection at boot

-it might be diffucult re-configuration of wifi every time, when building an image.
+it might be difficult re-configuration of wifi every time, when building an image.
 To tackle this issue you can follow these few simple steps and build a pre-configured wifi image.
-Let's start at the very beginnig
+Let's start at the very beginning
 briefly: what do we need to create a configured wifi image in Yocto
   1. Create .sh(wifi_configure_sta.sh) file to initialize and configure `/etc/wpa_supplicant.conf` file at booting the OS up
   2. Edit initscripts.bb file to add our script to install it in after build